baleada/docs/src/prose/logic/identifying-ui-logic.md

 All that work and all of those APIs...just to make your app do something after something else happens!

 With Baleada Logic, you would instead follow a straightforward process:
 1. Identify the name of the "something" that you're waiting for.
-For the components above, the "somethings" would be `'keydown'` `'intersect'`, `'tap'`, `'swipe'`, and `'idle'`.
+For the components above, the "somethings" would be `keydown` `intersect'`, `tap'`, `swipe'`, and `idle'`.
 2. Pass the name of each "something" to a `Listenable` constructor to create instances of the `Listenable` class.
 3. Call your `Listenable` instances' `listen` methods, passing a callback function to each one that will triggers the appropriate action when its "something" happens.
 (You can also pass options to `listen`, for example, to make sure that you are only listening for an event on a specific element instead of the whole page.)
 4. Wait for your events to happen, and rest easy knowing that your callbacks will all run at the appropriate time!